Dru World Order: Overview

 Initially, Def Soul and most of the Def Jam staff were not interested on a Dru Hill reunion, given the long period of time since the group's predecessor, and the relative failure of Sisqó's second solo album.
 The group won the label over with "I Should Be...", a song written by a teenaged local R&B act from Baltimore called "Everidae", a member of The Featherstones, alongside Jeriel Askew.
 The new five-man lineup began recording Dru World Order in October 2001, with Nokio taking creative control and executive production of the project.

 "I Should Be" peaked at number 25 on the Billboard Hot 100 pop singles chart in the United States, and number six on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 Its follow-up, "I Love You", was less successful, peaking at number 77 pop and number 21 R&B spring 2003.
-The album itself peaked at number 21 on the Billboard 200 albums chart, and at number 2 on the Billboard R&B/Hip-Hop Albums chart seeling 122,000 copies in its first week.
+The album itself peaked at number 21 on the Billboard 200 albums chart, and at number 2 on the Billboard R&B/Hip-Hop Albums chart selling 122,000 copies in its first week.
 The album was certified gold by the RIAA for shipments in excess of 500,000 copies.